chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 $$ x_t = \sqrt{\hat{\alpha}_t}x_0 +  \sqrt{1-\hat{\alpha}_t}\epsilon $$
 $$ \mathbf{ \text{Therefore,} \quad q(x_t|x_0) = \mathcal{N}(x_t; \mu_t = \sqrt{\hat{\alpha}_t}x_0,\Sigma_t = (1-\hat{\alpha}_t)I)} \quad (5)$$
 </p>
+*Note that above simplification is possible since the variance of two merged Gaussians is simply the sum of the two variances.*
 To summarize the forward diffusion process, we can think of this as the encoder (remember encoder performs forward diffusion process to map pixel space to latent space)
 Each time step or each encoder transition is denoted as $$q(x_t|x_{t-1})$$ which is from a fixed parameter $$\mathcal{N}(x_t,\sqrt{\alpha_t}x_{t-1},(1-\alpha_t)I)$$.
 Note that like VAE encoder, the encoder distribution for the forward diffusion process is also modeled as multivariate Gaussian.
 However, in VAEs, we learn the mean and variance parameters, while forward diffusion